sueLan/suelan.github.io/source/_posts/20200817-ios-main-in-assembly.md

 ### Addressing Mode

-As a beginners, we may want to know  how the addresses caculated from the figures within the square brackets
+As a beginner, I want to know how the addresses are calculated from the figures within the square brackets

-Here, we may have know something about  `addressing modes`.
+Here, we have to know something about  `addressing modes`.
 There are several addressing modes that define how the address is formed according to [document s about ARMv8 instructions set](https://developer.arm.com/architectures/learn-the-architecture/armv8-a-instruction-set-architecture/loads-and-stores-addressing)

 - **Base register** - The simplest form of addressing is a single register.
 Base register is an X register that contains the full, or absolute, virtual address of the data being accessed, as you can see in this figure: